PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 ####Samples

+As a character I want to the be able to wear leather armor so that I can soften attacks against me

+- +2 to Armor Class

 As a fighter I want to be able to wear plate armor so that I can ignore the blows of my enemies

 - +8 to Armor Class
 - can only be worn by fighters, dwarves, of dwarven fighters

-As a character I want to the be able to wear magical leather armor so that I can soften attacks against me
+As a character I want to the be able to wear magical leather armor of damage reduction so that I can soften attacks against me

 - +2 to Armor Class
 - -2 to all damage received

-As an elf I want magic chainmail so that I can fit in with all the other elves
+As an elf I want to be able to wear elven chainmail so that I can fit in with all the other elves

 - +5 to Armor Class
 - +8 to Armor Class if worn by an elf